AnilFurkanOkcun/Android-Naming-Guide/README.md

 3. Layout width and layout height
 4. Other attributes
 5. Paddings and margins (Start-End-Top-Bottom)
-6. Constrints and Relations (Start-End-Top-Bottom)
+6. constraintDimensionRatio and constraintBias

-    Also group similar attributes together.
+7. Constraints and Relations (Start-End-Top-Bottom)

 ### ID Naming